Invincible Career®

 7. Take bigger risks

 And, much like retirement, you don’t want to take your biggest risks in the end when you could lose everything.
-It’s easier to bounce back from mistakes when you’re younger and riding high on your wave.
+It’s easier to bounce back from mistakes when younger and riding high on your wave.
 It’s pretty hard to recover when the wave is over, and you don’t have much wiggle room.

 8. Be careful with your loyalty